Sven Bender: Bayer Leverkusen

-On 13 July 2017, Bender ended his eight-year tenure at Borussia Dortmund with 158 Bundesliga matches, signing a four-year contract with Bayer Leverkusen until 2021 and reuniting with his brother Lars.
-Both Benders announced retirement from football after the end of the 20/21 season.
+On 13 July 2017, Bender ended his eight-year stay at Borussia Dortmund, signing a four-year contract with fellow Bundesliga side Bayer Leverkusen until July 2021, and re-uniting with his brother Lars.
+Nearing the conclusion of the 2020–21 season, Leverkusen announced that both Sven and Lars would depart Leverkusen and retire from professional football after the end of the season.
+On May 2021, Sven Bender started the last match of his career against former club Borussia Dortmund, where he played until coming off for his brother Lars, who later scored a penalty in an eventual 1–3 loss.

 International career

-At the under-19 level, Bender was a part of the team that won the 2008 European Under-19 Championship.
+At under-19 level, Bender was a part of the team that won the 2008 European Under-19 Championship.
 He and his twin brother Lars were named jointly as players of the tournament.
 Bender made his debut for the senior team in a friendly match against Australia in March 2011.
 He appeared in several more friendly games and nominated for the Euro 2012 but did not make the squad's final.
 In February 2014, Bender suffered an Osteitis pubis injury that ruled him out for the 2014 FIFA World Cup.
 His last internationals therefore were two friendlies in late 2013.
 In mid-July on 2016, despite not being called up for the senior team since 2013, he made the spot for Germany Olympic football team for the 2016 Summer Olympics as one of three over 23 years old players along with his brother and Nils Petersen, where Germany won the silver medal.

 Coaching career

 In June 2022, the German Football Association appointed him as the new assistant coach of the Germany U-16 national team.
+During the summer of 2023, he became assistant coach of the German U-17s.

+On 29 December 2023, Bender left his job at the German Football Association and, along with his past teammate Nuri Şahin, was appointed as assistant manager to Edin Terzić at their former club Borussia Dortmund, signing a contract until the end of the season.

+He became the interim head coach of SpVgg Unterhaching in December 2024 for the remainder of the year.
+He took over the same role in March 2025.